Safety

 Promotion of Occupational Safety and Health Management System (OSHMS) Activities

-Based on a Basic Safety and Health policy, in order to establish a corporate culture that places priority on safety and health at work, the Toyota Boshoku group is continuing labor-management consultations and cooperative efforts aimed at building a pleasant working environment that guarantees the safety and health of company members.
+Based on a Basic Safety and Health Policy, in order to establish a corporate culture that places priority on health and safety at work, the Toyota Boshoku group is continuing labor-management consultations and cooperative efforts aimed at building a pleasant working environment that guarantees the health and safety of company members.

-In accordance with ISO 45001 standard requirements and Occupational Safety and Health Management System (OSHMS) legal requirements, we have established the Toyota Boshoku Occupational Safety and Health Management System (Toyota Boshoku OSHMS).
-And we built a unified, more efficient occupational safety and health management system, and announced it globally.
+In accordance with ISO 45001 standard requirements and Occupational Safety and Health Management System legal requirements, we have established the Toyota Boshoku Occupational Safety and Health Management System (Toyota Boshoku OSHMS).
+And we built a unified, more efficient Occupational Safety and Health Management System, and announced it globally.
+We grasp occupational health and safety issues and secure both human and financial resources to improve both health and safety at workplaces.

 Photo:Performing a risk assessment, checking both work being carried out and the work procedures manual